Trade Forex Trading

 What is Difference Between Maximum Leverage & the Leverage Used?

-If your broker has issued you 100:1 Maximum Leverage Ratio, but you only open a trade position of $10,000 then Used Leverage is:
+If your broker gives you a 100:1 Maximum Leverage Ratio, but you only trade $10,000, then your Used Leverage is:

 10:1

-You've used 10:1 Leverage, but your max is still 100:1 Leverage.
-This means that even if you are given 100:1 Max Leverage Ratio or 400:1 Max Leverage Ratio, you do not have to use all of it.
-It is best to keep your used leverage to a maximum of 10:1 but you will still select & choose 100:1 max leverage ratio for your account.
-The extra leverage will give you as a gold trader what we call Free Margin, As long as you have Free margin on your account then your trade transactions won't get stopped out by your trading online broker because the margin requirement will remain above the required level.
+You are using 10:1 Leverage, but you can use up to 100:1 Leverage.
+This means that even if you can use 100:1 Max Leverage Ratio or 400:1 Max Leverage Ratio, you don't have to use it all.
+It's best to keep your leverage at 10:1, but you will still pick 100:1 max leverage ratio for your account.
+The extra leverage will give you, as a gold trader, what we call Free Margin.
+As long as you have Free Margin in your account, your trades won't be stopped by your broker because the margin will stay above the needed amount.

-When it comes to gold trading one of your rules: equity management guidelines on your trading plan should be to use leverage below 5:1.
+When it comes to gold trading one of your rules: money management rules & guidelines on your trading plan should be to use leverage below 5:1.

 16.64 : 1 Used Leverage Ratio